Neuroscientist, Columbia University

-Engineer and Physicist, University of Virginia
+Director, University of Virginia

 Stuart Wolf is the Director of the University of Virginia Institute for Nanoscale and Quantum Scientific and Technological Advanced Research (nanoSTAR) as well as a Professor in both the Materials Science and Engineering and the Physics departments.
 He is known for continuing to push the frontiers in spintronics and quantum information science.
 Dr. Wolf appears at the Q2C Festival courtesy of Institute for Quantum Computing.

 Alice in Wonderland

 Alice is the newest member of PI’s Outreach team.
 She brings a lovable if not precocious personality and is always brimming with curiosity.
 Why is it dark at night?
 What keeps us stuck to the Earth?
 Why can’t we walk through walls?
 Alice seeks answers in sixty seconds or less and shares her wonder for discovery with everyone she meets.

 Aside from Q2C, Alice spends her time on YouTube and, occasionally, in the Black Hole Bistro.

 Bob is Alice’s slightly older brother.
 He’s boyishly lanky and fun loving.
 Despite having more education than Alice, he doesn’t look at life too deeply and tends to seek easy answers.
 Bob needs to think more outside the box - something his little sister challenges him to do.
 Bob shows potential, but unless he uses more imagination, his sixty seconds of fame at PI may soon be up.